olliw42/fastmavlink/README.md

 |---|---|---|---|---|---|---|---|---|
 |data|->| payload_t |->| msg_t |->| buf |->| Tx |

-Sending/emitting can be disected into (up to) 5 discrete steps:
+Sending can be disected into (up to) 5 discrete steps:

 The data in the message fields (data) is encoded into a payload structure (payload_t), which is then packed into a message structure (msg_t), then converted into a working buffer (buf), which can be directly send out (Tx).
 As before, it is not necessary that each step is explicitely executed, and in fact this is usually not optimal.
 For instance, in simpler applications one may want to pack the data for the message fields (data) directly into the working buffer (buf), i.e., do data -> buf, and this would reduce RAM and/or stack footprint as neither the payload structure (payload_t) nor the message structure (msg_t) need to be involved, and it also would save CPU cycles.